 UserTesting Review: Technicalities

 UserTesting’s platform uses a screen recording plugin which works with no problems at all for me using Chrome on a Mac.
+This used to be a downloadable app, but it’s now an extension for the Google Chrome browser.

 There is also a mobile UserTesting app, which you need to install on your smartphone if you want to complete mobile tests.